reglab/land-application-detection/README.md

 # Land Application Detection

+This repository contains code for a project trying to detect environmental violations in real-time using satellite imagery.
+Specifically, we detect instances of winter land application, the practice of farms spreading manure on snow-covered fields.

+## Repo organization

-Code for the Paper [Detecting Environmental Violations with Satellite Imagery in Near Real Time: Land Application under the Clean Water Act](https://arxiv.org/pdf/2208.08919.pdf), in Conference of Information and Knowledge Management (CIKM), 2022.
+- `cikm`: contains code and artifacts for the paper [Detecting Environmental Violations with Satellite Imagery in Near Real Time: Land Application under the Clean Water Act](https://arxiv.org/pdf/2208.08919.pdf), in Conference of Information and Knowledge Management (CIKM), 2022.
+This paper and code describes the training, tuning and analysis of the object-detection model.

-Our experiments and analysis were run in Google Colab.
-We provide the relevant code here as jupyter notebooks.

-[The imagery, labels and model weights can be found here](https://www.dropbox.com/sh/8g7j6gu4rattylr/AABn5O-xuy9JUY0cAO6b1NCya?dl=0).
-The `training` folder also contains text files with the names of the images in the test, train, and validation sets.
-It also contains the yaml file which should be fed to yolov5 so that it trains on the correct data.
-As detailed in the paper, the train/val data and test data come from different years, representing how this model is to be deployed in the field.

-## Contents

-- `planet_images_downloader.ipynb`: Jupyter notebook to download and view imagery from the Planet API.
-Must specify .csv of lat/lon pairs.
-- `yolov5_training_and_inference.ipynb`: We use [YOLOv5 from ultralytics](https://github.com/ultralytics/yolov5).
-This notebook downloads the latest version and runs training and inference.
-- `yolov5_stats.ipynb`: Calculate performance statistics (e.g., PR, AUC) for both image classification and event detection.
-- `event_detection.ipynb`: Code to aggregate image-level bounding box predictions into "event" detections, which can span multiple days.
-- `faster_rcnn_inference.ipynb`: Code to load Faster-RCNN model and run inference on the test set
-- `SingleCNN_model_inference.ipynb`: Code to run our single Xception model and run inference on the test set for image classification.
-- `DualCNN_infrence.ipynb`: Code to run our two input image Xception model and run inference on the test set for image classification.
+- `elpc_pipeline`: contains code and details for a pipeline to run the object detection model output results of suspected land application events for a given set of locations and images.
+This is the pipeline deployed in the winter 2022 field trial with ELPC and WDNR, using the best model from the CIKM paper.
+It is also a currently functional pipeline that continues to be used by ELPC as they take on an additional piloting and testing of the model in winter 2023.

+- `field_trial_2022_analysis.ipynb`: a Jupyter notebook containing analysis from the winter 2022 field trial with ELPC and WDNR.
+Draws data from the postgreSQL database in which the results sit.